-The provision for commercial credit losses decreased \$205 million for the year ended December 31, 2021, compared to the year ended December 31, 2020.
-For the year ended December 31, 2021, the decrease in provision for commercial credit losses was primarily driven by a reserve increase within the commercial automotive and other commercial and industrial portfolios during the year ended December 31, 2020, associated with deterioration in the macroeconomic environment resulting from the COVID-19 pandemic, compared to a reserve decline during 2021, as the macroeconomic environment continued to recover.
+The provision for consumer credit losses increased \$1.1 billion for the year ended December 31, 2022, compared to the year ended December 31, 2021.
+The increase in provision for consumer credit losses for the year ended December 31, 2022, was primarily driven by higher net charge-offs, and reserve reductions during the year ended December 31, 2021, associated with improvements to the macroeconomic environment following the onset of the COVID-19 pandemic.